Checklists

 Once the Checklist had been started we will see the checks and responses that we set up in Control Center.

 As well as informing the operator of the checklist approval stages under ‘Approval Stages’.
+If an approval workflow was not selected here then this information will not display.

 When selecting a response, Terminal indicates the level of severity of that response when it is selected via a simple traffic light system of green/yellow/orange/red to reflect pass/minor/major/critical.

 The operator would then move through the various checks that form part of the checklist and provide responses based on their observances.
+Again this can be done via the arrow controls or by tapping/clicking and dragging in an inactive area of the checklist screen.

 So let’s imagine the first 2 checks pass, but there is a major deviation for the 3rd question: